Rapolu Ananda Bhaskar: Career

 He worked as a journalist before joining the Congress party in 1994.
 He worked as a back room manager at Congress party headquarters in AP, Gandhi Bhavan.
 He was leading the Telangana Congress Monitoring Group for attaining separate statehood for Telangana.
 He was General Secretary in APCC.

 He was elected to the Rajya Sabha in 2012.
 He was handpicked by the ex-Congress party president, Sonia Gandhi.
-Later he joined BJP in the presence of BJP national president Amit Shah and Finance Minister Arun Jaitely.
+In 2019, he joined BJP in the presence of BJP national president Jagat Prakash Nadda and Finance Minister Arun Jaitely.

-He has resigned from BJP on 26 October 2022 and has joined TRS the same day, in the presence of party's working president KTR.
+He has resigned from BJP on 22 October 2022 and has joined TRS on October 26, in the presence of party's working president KTR.
+In 2024, he quit BRS and didn’t join any party.

 Personal life

 He is married to Saroja and is blessed with a daughter, Priyanka and a son, Adityaram.